Kenya Moore & Eva Marcille React To Kim Zolciak-Biermann & Phaedra Parks Possibly Coming Back To ‘RHOA’

 Such a cute spot to take a photo but I wish the Avalon Hotel would fix the lighting ????????♀️???? there is one huge light directly over your head and that’s it ????♀️ I always love to get pics of my kids on this swing but the lightning is so off ????♀️ yet I still keep taking pics ????

 Viewers of RHOA will recall that both Biermann and Parks had shocking exits from the show.
-After allegedly spreading a rumor that Kandi Burruss and her husband, Todd Tucker, planned to drug and rape Williams in Season 9, Parks was fired from the series.
+After allegedly spreading a rumor that Kandi Burruss and her husband, Todd Tucker, planned to drug and rape Porsha Williams in Season 9, Parks was fired from the series.
 Biermann, who was an original cast member of RHOA, left after returning for one season.
 During her return, she was accused of being negative and refused to attend multiple cast events and trips.

 Leakes also showed her alliance with Biermann on social media.
 Earlier this month, the on-again, off-again friends appeared on Instagram live and dished on Season 12.
-While Biermann told Leakes she hasn’t been watching the recent season, she said she enjoyed the show the most when she appeared with Leakes and her friend Sheree Whitfield.
+While Biermann told Leakes she hasn’t been watching the recent season, she said she enjoyed RHOA the most when she appeared with her and her friend Sheree Whitfield.
 She also claims the current housewives aren’t being their genuine selves when the cameras are rolling.